Alec Foege

 Alec Foege is an American author and magazine journalist.

 Career

 A former contributing editor to Rolling Stone and senior writer for People magazine, he is the author of four books.
-His writing has also appeared in The New York Times, People, Mediaweek, Adweek, Fortune, Small Business, Spin, Variety, Vogue, and Corporate Counsel.
+His writing has also appeared in The New York Times, Guitar World, People, Mediaweek, Adweek, Fortune, Small Business, Spin, Variety, Vogue, and Corporate Counsel.
 He is the founder and director of Brookside Research LLC.

 Personal

 Foege resides in Connecticut.
 He graduated from Columbia University.
 Foege is the son of Norma and Kenneth Foege and grew up in Rye, New York.